 A deferred tax asset is recognized for unused tax losses, tax credits and deductible temporary differences, to the extent that it is probable that future taxable profits will be available against which they can be utilized.
 Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.
-Unrecognized deferred tax assets are reassessed at each reporting date and recognized to the extent that it has become probable that future taxable profits will be available against which they can be utilized.
-Deferred tax the related tax benefit will be realized.
-Unrecognized deferred tax assets are reassessed at each reporting date and recognized to the extent that it has become probable that future taxable profits will be available against which they can be utilized.
+Unrecognized deferred tax assets are reassessed at each reporting date and recognized to the extent that it has become probable that future taxable profits will be available against which they can be used.

-also refers.
-KPMG Accountants N.V.
-[153] Due to its stage of development, the Company does not report deferred tax assets on its consolidated statement of financial position.
+Due to its stage of development, the Company does not report net deferred tax assets on its consolidated statement of financial position.